How to Recover Your Stolen Vehicle: A Step-by-Step Guide

 In this article, we will outline a series of practical steps to take if your vehicle is stolen, helping you navigate the recovery process.

 As soon as you have confirmed that your vehicle has been stolen, call the police assistance line or report it online.

 However, if the value of the theft is over $5,000, you cannot use the online route.

 - Online Reporting (Less than $5,000): Click here

 The police assistance line is available 24/7 and all throughout Australia.

 If you can recover your vehicle without any damage, consider waiting to contact your insurance company.
-This way you won’t be charged, but this is incredibly risky.
+This way, you won’t be charged, but this is riskier.

 Use Facebook to post in stolen vehicle groups like these:

 - COMBAT – Community of Bikers Against Theft – Stolen Motorbikes Australia

 - The Facebook Stolen Dirt Bike Page – Western Australia